borting/borting.github.io/_posts/2021-11-15-linux-timestamp-and-docker-overlayfs.md

 * relatime (relative atime): This option updates the access timestamp only if it was more than 24-hours old, or the previous one was older than the current modified or changed timestamps.
 For more options, see [mount manpage](https://man7.org/linux/man-pages/man8/mount.8.html)

-To check how mounted filesystems handle atime
+To know how mounted filesystems handle atime, check
 ```shell
 $ cat /proc/mounts
 ```